Change is Hard: A Closer Look at Subpopulation Shift: Introduction

 We establish a realistic and comprehensive benchmark of subpopulation shift, consisting of \textbf{20} SOTA algorithms that span different learning strategies and \textbf{12} real-world datasets in vision, language, and healthcare domains.
 While existing analysis on subpopulation shift either focus on a single shift type, or have limited severity, our benchmark provides a much larger set of datasets that cover different types of realistic subgroup shifts.
 Our experimental framework can be easily extended to include new methods, shifts, and datasets.

-Our work also evaluates current methods across different settings including attribute availability in training and/or validation set, model selection strategies, and a wide range of metrics for understanding properties of subpopulation shift in-depth.
-With the established framework and over 10K trained models, we make several observations important for future research in subpopulation shift.
+Our work also evaluates current methods across different settings including attribute availability in training and/or validation set, model selection strategies, and a wide range of metrics for understanding subpopulation shift in-depth.
+With the established framework and over 10K trained models, we reveal intriguing observations for future research.

 Concretely, we make the following contributions: \begin{Itemize} \item We formalize a unified framework for subpopulation shift which defines basic types of shift, explains when and why shifts happen, and quantifies their degrees. \item We set up a comprehensive and realistic benchmark for systematic subpopulation shift evaluation, with 20 SOTA methods and 12 diverse datasets across various domains. \item Based on over 10K trained models, we verify that current algorithms only advance subgroup robustness over certain types of shift identified by our framework, but not others. \item We confirm that while successful algorithms rely on the access to group information for model selection, a simple criterion based on worst-class accuracy is surprisingly effective even without group-annotated validation data. \item We establish the fundamental tradeoff between worst-group accuracy (WGA) and important metrics such as worst-case precision, highlighting the need to rethink evaluation metrics in subpopulation shift beyond WGA. \end{Itemize}